Two Infants Test Positive for Human Metapneumovirus (HMPV) at Bengaluru Hospital

 Monitoring and Preparedness of Health Authorities

-The Ministry of Health and Family Welfare underlined that ICMR’s continuous monitoring of respiratory viral diseases included the detections.
-Officials claim that the issue is under control and that there is no odd increase in respiratory diseases within India.
-On January 4, a joint monitoring group meeting with the World Health Organisation (WHO), National Centre for Disease Control (NCDC), and other stakeholders examined worldwide trends in respiratory diseases.
+The Ministry of Health and Family Welfare said that ICMR monitors respiratory viral diseases and their detection methods.
+Officials say the issue is under control.
+They also claim there is no unusual rise in respiratory diseases in India.
+On January 4, the World Health Organization (WHO) met with the National Centre for Disease Control (NCDC).
+They discussed global trends in respiratory diseases.

 Symptoms of HMPV and Transmission